WPRDC/list-of-WPRDC-relevant-tools-and-analyses/README.md

 - [datamade/census](https://github.com/datamade/census) - A Python wrapper for the U.S. Census API.
 - [datadesk/census-error-analyzer](https://github.com/datadesk/census-error-analyzer) - Given two Census values and the corresponding margins of error, this Python library can do an analysis to determine whether there is a statistically significant difference between them.

+## Code for geospatial manipulation
+- [mggg/maup](https://github.com/mggg/maup) - "The geospatial toolkit for redistricting data", a Python package designed to facilitate conversion between spatial regions used for elections (e.g., precincts) and spatial regions used by the Census to collect demographic information (e.g., blocks).

 ## Contribute

 Please contribute things that could be useful to others using [WPRDC ](https://www.wprdc.org)[data](https://data.wprdc.org), including scripts for data cleaning or analyzing data, Jupyter notebooks for particular datasets, and tools for manipulating and visualizing the data.